Some simple skills may help teenagers to help each other.

-A girl looks at a photo in a fashion magazine and compares the model’s bony figure to her own.
-She tells her friend, “I am so fat.
+Usually a girl, looks at a photo found on social media or in a fashion magazine and compares the model’s figure to her own.
+She thinks, “I am so fat.
 I hate my body.”
 But what if, instead of playing along as usual, the friend flips the script and compliments her on something other than her looks?
 Could changing the conversation by a peer be a first step toward healthier behavior?

-Reported in the Time Magazine, the campaign ‘Fat Talk Free Week’ is a fun, national, seven-day public awareness effort to draw attention to body image issues and change the focus from size to health.
-Any talk about fatness is banned for one week, with the aim of eliminating language that is damaging to students’ body image.
+Time Magazine, ran a campaign ‘Fat Talk Free Week’ a fun, national, seven-day public awareness effort to draw attention to body image issues and change the focus from size to health.
+Any talk about fatness was banned for one week, with the aim of eliminating language that is damaging to students’ body image.

-In a 2008 study published in the Journal of Consulting and Clinical Psychology, researcher Eric Stice, clinical psychologist at Oregon Research Institute, reported a 60 per cent reduction in the risk of developing eating disorders for female high school and college students who spent just three hours critiquing the thin ideal.
-The risk in reduction persisted over a three-year follow-up.
+In a 2008 study published in the Journal of Consulting and Clinical Psychology, researcher Eric Stice, clinical psychologist at Oregon Research Institute, reported a 60% reduction in the risk of developing eating disorders for female high school and college students who spent just three hours critiquing the thin ideal.
+The benefit lasted over a three-year follow-up.

 The Reflections Body Image Program is based on Stice’s research, and was developed and piloted by Carolyn Becker, associate professor of psychology at San Antonio’s Trinity University.
 It has since been introduced to more than 50 campuses.

 • Awfulising – assuming the worst

 • Personalising – when a friend is abrupt, assuming he or she is angry with you.
 It may have nothing to do with you at all.